 The two jewellery design competitors were benchmarked at the level of 3rd (bronze) and 6th place (medallion of excellence), while the Beauty Therapy students got encouraging feedback from the judges who were highly appreciative of the skills demonstrated by the competitors and wished them immense success for their future endeavours.

 “This platform provided me a huge amount of exposure and helped me know my own strengths and weakness.
 It also added more value to my existing skills sets because I learnt from the best practices of my UK counterparts.
 My confidence level has increased and my family, friends and employers see me in high esteem”, said Ashwini, one of the enthusiastic participants.
-For further details, please refer to the Impact story of the Skills Show UK (available in the downloads section below).
+For further details, please refer to the Impact story of the Skills Show UK and Success story - Earning laurels in the World of Skills (available in the downloads section below).

 Vision West Nottinghamshire College: